List of G.I. Joe: A Real American Hero characters: Bazooka

-In the episode "Cobra Quake", Bazooka assists Quick Kick in training martial arts students in Japan and learns to disarm a bomb.
-Also in that episode, Cobra plans to destroy Tokyo with bombs that cause earthquakes, but is stopped by Bazooka, along with Quick Kick and his trainees.

-In "Bazooka Saw a Sea Serpent", Bazooka sees a Cobra submarine in the form of a robotic sea serpent (much to the disbelief of the Joes), which becomes out of control.
-As the Joes attempt to stop it from attacking New York, Bazooka tricks the serpent into biting and destroying itself.

-In "The Gods Below", Bazooka is among the Joes on a mission in Egypt, where Cobra seeks a treasure hidden in the temple of Osiris.
-While searching for a way out of the temple, the Joes face many traps and dead ends, some of which Bazooka tries to break through with rockets from his bazooka.
-Cobra Commander sends Crimson Guardsmen into the temple to investigate.
-The Joes defeat them and wear their uniforms, disguising themselves to fool Cobra.
-They accidentally lead Cobra Commander to the crown of Osiris, which Cobra was looking for.
-The Joes then enter a trial held by the Egyptian gods, during which the Joes return to the normal world.

-Bazooka continued to appear in the second season, but as a background character.

 Bazooka plays a minor role in the 1987 animated film G.I.
 Joe: The Movie, when he, Alpine, and Gung-Ho are charged with guarding the captured Serpentor.
 Lt.
 Falcon is supposed to be guarding the front, but deserts his post, resulting in the three Joes being attacked by the Dreadnoks and incapacitated by Nemesis Enforcer.

 In an episode of G.I.
 Joe: Resolute, the USS Flagg suffers sabotage with multiple bombs going off.
 Its secure construction keeps it from sinking but there are still casualties.
 Bazooka, who is on security detail, is found murdered, without a mark on him.
 He was slain and hidden before the charges were planted.
 The culprit of both the bombing and Bazooka's murderer is revealed to be Storm Shadow.
 In Bazooka's mouth was a message addressed to Snake Eyes.

 Beach Head

 Beach Head (real name: Wayne R. Sneeden), introduced in 1986, is a U.S. Army Ranger and later the sergeant major of the G.I.
 Joe team.

 Born into abject poverty in Auburn, Alabama, Beach Head was bullied to his low economic-status for much of his youth.
 However, rather than letting this wear him down, he devoted himself to rising above and beyond his environment, to be the best he could possibly be.
 Ultimately, Beach Head became the star of his high school, in both athletics and academia.
 He even became his high school's valedictorian.